Isilin/Filedepot/README.txt

    The following three javascript and support files then need to be retrieved and saved to the sites/all/libraies folder.
    > http://www.strictly-software.com/scripts/downloads/encoder.js  - SAVE FILE as: html_encoder.js
-   > http://yuilibrary.com/support/2.8.2/dropin_patches/uploader-2.7.0.zip  - SAVE FILE as: yui_uploader.swf
    > http://jquery.malsup.com/block/#download  - SAVE FILE as jquery.blockui.js

-3) Enable the module using Administer -> Site building -> Modules (/admin/build/modules).
+3) Enable the module using admin/modules

-   The module will create a new content type called 'filedepot folder'
+   The module will create a new content type called 'filedepot_folder'

-4) Review the module settings using Administer -> Site configuration -> Filedepot Settings Save your settings and at a minium, reset to defaults and save settings.
+4) Review the module settings using admin/settings/filedepot Save your settings and at a minium, reset to defaults and save settings.

-5) Access the module and run create some initial folders and upload files {siteurl}/index.php?q=filedepot
+5) Access the module and run create some initial folders and upload files {siteurl}/index.php?q=filedepot    (/fildepot - with clean-urls on)

 6) Review the permissions assigned to your site roles: {siteurl}/index.php?q=admin/user/permissions Users will need atleast 'access filedepot' permission to access filedepot and to view/download files.

 Notes:
 a)  You can also create new folders and upload files (attachments) via the native Drupal Content Add/View/Edit interface.
-b)  A new content type is automatically created 'filedepot folder'.
-When adding the very first folder, the content type
+b)  A new content type is automatically created 'filedepot_folder'.
-    will be modified to programtically add the the CCK filefield type for the files or attachements.
-    It is not possible to execute the CCK import to modify the content type during the install as the module has to be first active.
 c)  You can setup filedepot to not load the YUI libraries remotely from Yahoo via the module admin settings page.
     Set the baseurl to be a local URL and download the YUI libraries from http://yuilibrary.com/downloads/#yui2 Only version 2.7.0 of the libraries is supported at present.